-Figure 4: Projected Operations and Maintenance Expenditure
+Figure 3: Projected Operations and Maintenance Expenditure

-Deferred maintenance, ie works that are identified for maintenance and unable to be funded are to be included in the risk assessment process in the infrastructure risk management plan.
+Deferred maintenance, i.e. works that are identified for maintenance and unable to be funded is to be included in the risk assessment process in the infrastructure risk management plan.

 Maintenance is funded from the operating budget and grants where available.
 This is further discussed in Section 6.2.